 The Acceleration of Live-Stream Shopping in the Last Year

-Although COVID has highly detrimental to the economy as a whole, it has accelerated the progression of live-stream shopping and e-commerce, to a point of no return, even after a pandemic.
+Although COVID-19 had highly detrimental effects to the economy as a whole, it has still accelerated the progression of live-stream shopping and e-Commerce to a point of no return.

 More From Us:

 - How Live Video Shopping Protects Your Brand

 - What is Micro conversion?
 And How Video Supports It

 Live-stream shopping has been predicted to continue growing at large scales, even after the limitations of the pandemic.
 With platforms like Amazon and TikTok implementing live shopping into their online spaces, it shows audiences and other brands the way forward.

 Aside from the financial and social benefits from live-stream shopping – it synthesises a bond between the customers and the brand that is unavailable elsewhere.